 I should be a much better blogger from here, don’t you think?! 😉

 Looking across the other way is the closet side of the room.
 I’m hoping to get something for that wall space next to the window.
 Possibly a small painting or a mirror, but I ran out of time.
 I didn’t want to hang something just to fill the space so I’m still looking for that.

-The lantern is a favorite of mine – I have it in the family room as well!
+The lantern is a favorite of mine – I have it in the breakfast room as well!